-Background music licensing fees for bars and restaurants can seem complicated or frustrating—but they don’t have to be.
-Control Play provides background music and music video services exclusively to casual dining restaurants, sports bars, pubs and neighborhood bars.
-Part of our service to our subscribers is helping them navigate through the requirements for their bar and restaurant’s licensing fees for the public performance of copyrighted content.
+Background music licensing fees for bars and restaurants can seem complicated and even frustrating—but they don’t have to be!
+Control Play provides background music and music video services exclusively to casual dining restaurants, sports bars, pubs and neighbourhood bars.
+Part of the service to our subscribers is helping to navigate through the requirements for their bar and restaurant’s licensing fees for the public performance of copyrighted content.

-In the USA, most public music is licensed through ASCAP, BMI, Global Music Rights or SESAC: professional organizations who act as agents for their members (publishers, composers and songwriters) to negotiate the music public performance license agreements and fees that protect artists’ work.
+In the USA, most public music is licensed through ASCAP, BMI, Global Music Rights or SESAC.
+They're professional organizations who act as agents for their members—publishers, composers, and songwriters—to negotiate the music public performance license agreements and fees that protect artists’ work.

 Creating a rich playlist with a variety of music will no doubt include artists represented by all or most of these organizations.
-You can choose to work with each organization directly or utilize the assistance of a commercial music service to provide the performance rights with their service.
-Control Play makes music licensing easy— we have agreements with all four organizations which allow our clients to play licensed music without any of the hassle.
+You can choose to work with each organization directly or use the assistance of a commercial music service to provide the rights with their service.
+Control Play makes music licensing easy— we have agreements with all four organizations which allows our clients to play licensed music without any fear or hassle.

-Whether you are working with Control Play or any other commercial music service, you need to understand what their agreement covers.
+Whether you're working with Control Play or any other commercial music service, you need to understand exactly what their agreement covers.

 A commercial music service license for a bar or restaurant doesn’t give your establishment the right to:

 - use a karaoke service